Tenura Blog

 - Create a comfortable work zone where you can sit or stand safely.

-- Use Tenura’s non-slip mats under bowls and boards, and anti-slip trays or coasters to prevent spills.
+- Use Tenura’s non-slip mats under bowls and boards, and anti-slip coasters to prevent spills.

 Good lighting, clear work surfaces, and simple meal plans can also significantly enhance the ease and enjoyment of cooking.